Mezomagdy/OS-Kernel-/README.md

 - Integrated synchronization mechanisms with the scheduler when needed.

 This module ensures safe and correct kernel execution in a concurrent environment.
+---
+## 📘 What I Learned

+This project was a major turning point in my learning journey.

+- Overcame the fear of working with complex pointer structures, including pointer-to-pointer and linked lists.
+- Gained confidence handling a large-scale system composed of multiple interconnected kernel modules.
+- Learned how to work efficiently within an existing codebase by understanding pre-written functions and extending them instead of starting from scratch.
+- Developed a deeper, practical understanding of core operating system concepts such as stack vs heap.
+- Understood real causes behind common system issues, including deadlocks and scenarios where programs become “Not Responding”.